thumbtack/thumbprint/RELEASING.md

 1. Run `git checkout [branch-name]` to navigate to the branch that contains the changes you'd like to release.
 2. Navigate to the package with `cd packages/[package-name]`.
-3. Run `yarn npm publish --tag beta`.
-This will ask you for a version number.
-A package at `2.1.3` that includes a `Minor` beta change would become `2.2.0-beta.0`.
+3. Edit the `version` in the package's `package.json` file.
+A package that is currently at `2.1.3` which includes a `Minor` beta change would become `2.2.0-beta.0`.
 If `2.2.0-beta.0` was already published, then increment the final digit.
-4. Run `git reset --hard HEAD~1` to undo the changes to `package.json` that Yarn committed.
-We do not want to merge the new version number into `master`.
+Save the file.
+4. Run `yarn npm publish --tag beta`.
+It will use the version number you just added to `package.json`.
+5. Undo the `package.json` version number change.